claudiatang-git/english-hawaiian-pidgin-translator/README.md

 ## Training and evaluation data

 There are not many English-Hawaiian Pidgin parallel corpora that are easily accessible.
-A parallel dataset, similar to [bible_para](https://huggingface.co/datasets/bible_para), was compiled by scraping the Hawaiʻi Pidgin Version (HWP) and the King James Version (KJV) from [biblegateway.com](https://www.biblegateway.com/). <!--- For more information, please refer to [this notebook](). -->
+A parallel dataset, similar to [bible_para](https://huggingface.co/datasets/bible_para), was compiled by scraping the Hawaiʻi Pidgin Version (HWP) and the King James Version (KJV) from [biblegateway.com](https://www.biblegateway.com/).
+For more information, refer to [`get_data.ipynb`](https://github.com/claudiatang-git/english-hawaiian-pidgin-translator/blob/main/get_data.ipynb).

 ## Intended uses & limitations

 Due to a limited set of training and evaluation data, this model has many limitations, such as not knowing certain Hawaiian Pidgin phrases or having trouble with longer sentences.

 ## Training procedure

+For more information regarding training, refer to the [`finetune_FLAN_T5.ipynb`](https://github.com/claudiatang-git/english-hawaiian-pidgin-translator/blob/main/finetune_FLAN_T5.ipynb).

 ### Training hyperparameters